4pplet/waffling60/README.md

 Files for manufacturing can be found in releases.

 Releases are split into the following versions of the PCB: (note: not the same as configuration)
-- Waffling60 MX, a MX solder PCB in three configurations: Bakeneko, Tray and Wilba
+- Waffling60 MX, a MX solder PCB in three configurations: Bakeneko, Tray
-- Waffling60 Alps, a ALPS solder PCB in three configurations: Bakeneko, Tray and Wilba
+- Waffling60 Alps, a ALPS solder PCB in three configurations: Bakeneko, Tray and
 - Waffling60 SE, a PCB compatible with AI03 Polaris, same layout support as the regular MX PCB.
 Order in 1.2mm thickness for use with the Polaris.
 Same flexcut and stab rotations as the OG PCB.
 - Waffling60 BK, a dedicated bakeneko version of the regular MX PCB.